 The Development Partnerships in Higher Education programme helped to strengthen capacity within the Iraqi higher education sector, by designing and facilitating knowledge sharing and professional development in teaching and research.

 In Libya, through the Technical and Vocational Education and Employment project we are supporting the development of skills that are required for economic and social regeneration.
 This includes facilitating dialogue between employers and policy makers and contributing to the development of an innovative national TVE strategy.

 Through the Tajaawob programme in the Palestinian Territories we are working with civil society groups to improve their monitoring of public spending, liaising with independent media to better represent excluded groups and supporting young people to engage with the Palestinian Authorities.

 In Oman, we are supporting capacity building for the legal sector through professional development.
 Alongside a bilateral visit programme, we provide tailored training and capacity building sessions that cover the international rule of law, human rights and international obligations.

 Our Playing for Peace project aims to strengthen the civil society capacity of the Palestinian communities of Jordan, West Bank, Gaza and Israel and to promote peace building and conflict transformation by inspiring community dialogue.

 Through the Young Arab Analysts Network International project we have supported the process of democrative transition by enabling young people in Egypt, Tunisia, Jordan, Algeria, Morocco and Libya to influence public policy.

-We work across the region and have offices in Egypt, Iraq, Jordan, Lebanon, Libya, Palestinian Territories, Morocco, Tunisia, Yemen, Algeria, Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and UAE.
+We have offices in Egypt, Iraq, Jordan, Lebanon, Libya, Palestinian Territories, Morocco, Tunisia, Yemen, Algeria, Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and UAE.